 >> Endure obeying the word of God -- This verse goes with verse

 us against our will?
-If we resisted, He would honor our request and retreat.
+No, if we resisted, He would retreat.
 For this

 reason we see so many people in the Church with unfinished spiritual business.

-that line of fanaticism for us, so any amount of faith in Jesus is fanatical
+that line of fanaticism for us to mean any amount of faith in Jesus.
+Paul was a religious fanatic by the

 man and our example of faith.
 Those who

-love God do not resist the Holy Spirit, but do everything to grow in the grace
+love God do not resist the Holy Spirit, but grow in the grace

 (103k) Thy kingdom come